-This Draft Scoping Document has been prepared for the Town of Thompson Planning Board (the "Planning Board") as Lead Agency for the State Environmental Quality Review ("SEQR") of the proposed Gan Eden Estates residential development project.
+This Draft Scoping Document is for the conduct of the State Environmental Quality Review ("SEQR") for the proposed Gan Eden Estates residential development project for which the Town of Thompson Planning Board (the "Planning Board") is Lead Agency.

 The purpose of this Draft Scoping Document is to initially define the environmental issues that will be addressed by the project sponsor during preparation of a Draft Environmental Impact Statement ("DEIS") for the Proposed Action.